 In 1960, Lippincott published the results of her new analysis of the motion of Lalande 21185 based on an expanded set of data from 955 photographic plates taken over 315 nights between 1913 and 1959 using Sproul’s 61-centimeter refractor.
 She now found a wobble with a semimajor axis of 33.6 milliarc seconds but a period of 8.0 years.
 The result suggested the presence of a 10 MJ exoplanet or brown dwarf in an orbit around Lalande 21185 with an eccentricity of 0.3.
 Lippincott continued to stand by her claim in the following years despite doubts expressed by other astronomers.
 Finally in 1974, George Gatewood of the University of Pittsburg’s Allegheny Observatory published the results of his analysis of 143 exposures of Lalande 21185 on 56 plates acquired between 1934 and 1972 using the 76-centimeter Thaw photographic refractor.
 Gatewood found no evidence for Lippincott’s planet down to the few milliarc second level.
 As had been the case with the purported planets of Barnard’s Star, it was concluded that subtle artifacts in the Sproul Observatory data had lead to a spurious detection (see “The Search for Planets around Barnard’s Star”).

 While Gatewood’s work was instrumental in disproving the existence of a 10 MJ planet orbiting Lalande 21185, his later work would spark another controversial planetary detection claim in 1996 (see “Extrasolar Planet Update“).
 Using 8.5 years of data from the University of Pittsburg’s Multichannel Astrometric Photometer (MAP), Gatewood claimed to have found a wobble with a 2.2 milliarc second amplitude and a period of 5.8 years indicating the presence of a 0.9 MJ planet in a low eccentricity orbit.
-When combining these new data with the earlier series of photographic plates from the Allegheny Observatory, the presence of a planetary body with an orbital period of around 30 years was suggested.
+When combining these new data with the earlier series of photographic plates from the Allegheny Observatory, the presence of an additional planetary body with an orbital period of around 30 years was also suggested.
 Despite the fact that the exoplanet candidate in the 5.8-year orbit with a semimajor axis of about 2.5 AU is predicted to appear as far as 0.8 arc seconds from Lalande 21185, repeated attempts to image this candidate or otherwise confirm its presence have all failed casting doubt on Gatewood’s two-decade old claim.

 New LCES Results